dracoignis-000/adminhub.com/README.md

 The website includes the following pages:

--   Homepage: This page welcomes users to the website and provides links to the about page and fruit catalog page.
+-   Homepage: This page welcomes users to the website and provides links to the about page and fruit catalog page..
--   About Page: This page provides information about the website and its purpose.
--   Fruit Catalog Page: This page showcases different types of fruits and allows users to view details about each fruit.

 To navigate between pages, use the links in the header of each page.